imagej/imagej.github.io/_pages/licensing/mit.md

 - Use, copy and distribute modified source or binary forms of the licensed program, provided that all distributed copies are accompanied by the license

-{% include license-links shortname="/licensing/mit" url='https://choosealicense.com/licenses/mit/' choosealicense='mit' osi='MIT' %}
+{% include licensing/links shortname="/licensing/mit" url='https://choosealicense.com/licenses/mit/' choosealicense='mit' osi='MIT' %}